When Are Sports Drinks Appropriate For Hydration?

 It’s normal for the body to get energy from glucose, which means sugar isn’t necessarily a bad thing in this situation.

-But, not everyone needs large amounts of sugar, and consuming too much of it on a consistent basis can be counterproductive to your goals.
+But, not everyone needs large amounts of sugar, and consuming too much of it consistently can be counterproductive to your goals.

-Sports drinks that are high in calories and sugar may not really help if your workout isn’t intense or long enough to cause the depletion of your muscle’s glycogen stores, or stored carbohydrates in the muscle used to fuel intense exercise.
+Sports drinks that are high in calories and sugar may not really help if your workout isn’t intense or long enough.
+You have to be depleting a significant amount of your muscle's glycogen stores (stored carbohydrates in the muscle).
+This is the fuel your body will use during intense exercise.

-This is because there’s no need replenish what isn’t actually depleted if the workout isn’t intense or long enough.
+There would be no need to replenish glycogen if the workout isn’t intense or long enough.

-A healthy lifestyle is all about balance … so it’s always best to check the nutrition label to see what kind of ingredients you're about to consume, and how much of each ingredient there is.
+A healthy lifestyle is all about balance … so it’s always best to check the nutrition label to see what kind of ingredients you're about to consume.
+It's also important to know how much of each ingredient there is.

 Then, you can make a decision based on how long and intense the workout is going to be.